tswow/tswow-wiki-old/_doc/documentation/client-compatibility.md

 ---
 title: Client Compatibility
+icon:
+  type: fa
+  name: fa-book
+excerpt: Common issues and compatibility information about the 3.3.5a client
+color: green
 ---

 The purpose of this page is to document compatibility issues with the World of Warcraft 3.3.5a client (build 12340).
 This can include both modded and non-modded versions of the game.